Rahul-D78/Rahul-D78/README.md

 🌟 About Me

 I am a Software Engineer with a deep passion for system programming, cloud-native technologies, networking, security, and the evolving fields of AI/ML and Deep Learning.
-With 4 years of experience, I specialize in GoLang, Kubernetes controller and operator development, and a wide range of cloud-native technologies, including GitOps, SAAS, CNFs, SDN controllers, and GPU-based workload schedulers...
+With 4 years of experience, I specialize in GoLang, Kubernetes controller and operator development, and a wide range of cloud-native technologies, including GitOps, SAAS, CNFs, SDN controllers, and the GPU-based workload schedulers.
 My work focuses on designing and implementing scalable and secure cloud-native applications.

 - 🌱 Actively exploring advanced topics in computer science to deepen my expertise.
 - 🤝 Open to collaborations on projects related to web development, DevOps, cloud infrastructure, and microservices.